-We sponsor a retirement plan intended to be qualified under Section 401(k) of the Code.
+We sponsor a retirement plan intended to be qualified under Section 401(k) of the Internal Revenue Code of 1986, as amended (the "Code").
 Our NEOs participate in this program on the same terms as our other employees.
 All non union employees over age 21 who have been employed by us for at least one year are eligible to participate in the plan.
-Employees may contribute to the plan on a tax-deferred basis up to 20% of their total annual salary, but in no event more than the maximum permitted by the Internal Revenue Code (\$24,000 in calendar 2017), including \$6,000 catch up contributions for employees 50 and over).
+Employees may contribute to the plan on a tax-deferred basis up to 20% of their total annual salary, but in no event more than the maximum permitted by the Code (\$24,500 in calendar 2018), including \$6,000 catch up contributions for employees 50 and over).
 Company contributions are discretionary.
-For the plan year ended December 31, 2016, we elected to make matching contributions at the rate of \$.25 per dollar contributed by each employee on up to 3% of the employee's total salary, vesting at the cumulative rate of 20% per year of service starting one year after commencement of service and, accordingly, after six years of an employee's service with us, matching contributions are fully vested.
-As of March 26, 2017, approximately 50 employees had elected to participate in the plan.
-For the fiscal year ended March 26, 2017, we contributed approximately \$41,000 to the 401(k) plan, of which \$1,988 was a matching contribution for Mr. Gatoff, \$1,988 was a matching contribution for Mr. DeVos, \$563 was a matching contribution for Mr. Harvey and \$1,282 was a matching contribution for Mr. Platte.
+For the plan year ended December 31, 2017, we elected to make matching contributions at the rate of \$.25 per dollar contributed by each employee on up to 3% of the employee's total salary, vesting at the cumulative rate of 20% per year of service starting one year after commencement of service and, accordingly, after six years of an employee's service with us, matching contributions are fully vested.
+As of March 25, 2018, approximately 50 employees had elected to participate in the plan.
+For the fiscal year ended March 25, 2018, we contributed approximately \$41,000 to the 401(k) plan, of which \$2,025 was a matching contribution for Mr. Gatoff, \$2,025 was a matching contribution for Mr. DeVos, \$2,025 was a matching contribution for Mr. Harvey and \$904 was a matching contribution for Mr. Platte.